 How much does a gaming PC diagnostic cost? +

 Flat $99 diagnostic fee for gaming PCs (vs. $39.99 for standard computers).
-The higher fee reflects the extra bench time needed to stress-test high-end GPUs, custom cooling loops, and overclocked CPUs.
-The diagnostic fee applies toward the repair if you decide to move forward, and we always quote the full repair cost before doing any paid work.
+The higher fee reflects the extra bench time needed to stress-test high-end GPUs, AIO liquid coolers, and overclocked CPUs.
+The diagnostic fee is separate from the repair cost, and we always quote the full repair cost before doing any paid work.

-Do you work on custom water-cooling loops? +
+Do you work on AIO liquid coolers? +

 Will you repair a custom-built PC if someone else built it? +